andydunstall/piko/docs/manage/observability.md

 ## Status
 Piko includes a status CLI to inspect a Piko server.
-Servers register endpoints at `/status` on the admin port that `piko status` then queries.
+Servers register endpoints at `/status` on the admin port that `piko server status` then queries.

-Such as to view the endpoints registers on a server use `piko status proxy endpoints`.
-Or to inspect the set of known nodes in the cluster use `piko status cluster nodes`.
+Such as to view the endpoints registers on a server use `piko server status proxy endpoints`.
+Or to inspect the set of known nodes in the cluster use `piko server status cluster nodes`.

 Configure the server URL with `--server.url`.
 You can also forward the request to a particular node ID using `--forward` (which can be useful when all nodes